ntd/dotfiles/README.md

-My personal configuration files for different distro.
-My main desktop is Archlinux although I use XUbuntu on my notebook and Debian or CentOS for servers.
-I also have some old Ubuntu hanging around.
+My personal configuration files for different distros.
+My main desktop is ArchLinux but I also have different Ubuntu flavours installed on notebooks and a bunch of Debian-based distros scattered around the world.

-The files are maintained under a git repository handled by [homeshick](https://github.com/andsens/homeshick).
+These files are maintained under a git repository handled by [homeshick](https://github.com/andsens/homeshick).
 To deploy:

     git clone git@github.com:andsens/homeshick.git $HOME/.homesick/repos/homeshick